Yvand/azd-functions-spfx-custom-api/spfx-solution/README.md

    gulp package-solution --production
    ```

-1. Upload the SPFx solution `azd-function-custom-api.sppkg` to the SharePoint app catalog and enable it.
+1. Upload the SPFx solution `azd-functions-spfx-custom-api.sppkg` to the SharePoint app catalog and enable it.

 1. Go to the API access page and approve the request for `azd-functions-spfx-custom-api`.